 Mezzo soprano Lauren McNeese’s colorful, resonant voice and beautiful stage presence have established her as a sought out artist in the leading lyric mezzo-soprano repertoire.
 Opera News wrote of her portrayal of Dorabella at Lyric Opera of Chicago “she has one of those distinctive timbres recognizable six miles away in the dark… with a sparkling quality”.
 The 2012-2013 season marked her Metropolitan Opera debut in Wagner’s Parsifal.
 Additionally she made her role debut as Giovanna Seymour in Donizetti’s Anna Bolena with Minnesota Opera and returned to Intermountain Opera as Dorabella.
 In 2012 she made her debut with Dallas Opera and returned to San Francisco Opera and Ravinia Festival as the Zweite Dame in Die Zauberflöte.
-Engagements for the upcoming 2013-2014 season include Cherubino in Tulsa Opera’s Le nozze di Figaro, the title role in La cenerentola with Opera Omaha, and a concert appearance with the Williamsburg Symphonia, Shreveport Symphony Orchestra for Mozart’s Requiem, and Augustana College for Messiah.
+Engagements for the 2013-2014 season include Cherubino in Tulsa Opera’s Le nozze di Figaro, the title role in La cenerentola with Opera Omaha, and concert appearances with the Williamsburg Symphonia, Shreveport Symphony Orchestra for Mozart’s Requiem, and Augustana College for Messiah.
 Future engagements include La Cenerentola with Tulsa Opera, covering Venus in Wagner’s Tannhäuser with Lyric Opera of Chicago and her return to Dallas Opera as Laura in Tchaikovsky’s Iolanta.